JoshMiles/tccsite/docs/P02/20-to-29-Case-Files/21-File-Notes/14-TE_S_RESPONSE_TO_DEFENSE_MOTION.md

 **_The Investigation is predicated on the following circumstances, which occurred_** _in Snohomish County, at the location of 216 24011'1 ST SW Bothell, WA.
 98021:_

 - On 2/12/13 at about 1030 hours, Bothell Police Department Officers were dispatched to 216 240th St. SW, City of Bothell, County of Snohomish, to check the welfare of Susann Smith.
-- The request had been made by someone who worked with Smith at her place of employment, Z2 Live located in Seattle where Smith is employed as a language translator.
+- <span style="background:rgba(240, 200, 0, 0.2)">The request had been made by someone who worked with Smith at her place of employment, Z2 Live located in Seattle where Smith is employed as a language translator. </span>
-- The call had been placed by "Ka" from Human Resources.
+- <span style="background:rgba(240, 200, 0, 0.2)">The call had been placed by "Ka" from Human Resources. </span>
 - Smith had failed to show up for work for the past two days, Monday and Tuesday, February 11 and 12.
 - Bothell Police Officer Caban was one of the initial officers at the scene.
 - He initially knocked on the door and received no answer.